amdrozdov/vocallout/README.md

 ```

 ## How to run the demo
-1. Prepare and the asr in `demo` directory
+1. Prepare and run the asr in `demo` directory
 2. Build the project
 3. Run streaming server